dmshanmugam/dmshanmugam.github.io/index.md

 <div style="background-color: #FFEDE0; padding: 0.75em; border-radius: 5px; border: #FFB085; margin-bottom: 0.5em; margin-top: 0em;">

 <span style="color: #B84A13;"> <b> Measuring human behavior in health datasets </b> </span> <br>
-We are very good at building predictive models healthcare; how can they help us build better *descriptive* models of how care is currently delivered?
+Human behavior shapes the health data we use to train machine learning systems; how can we use machine learning to measure these effects?
+What can these models tell us about how care is currently delivered?

 <ul>
 > How can we measure the extent to which diseases are underdiagnosed in different patient subgroups?
 (NWH 2024) <br>